Sanshi6/Sanshi6/README.md

 - 👋 Hi, I’m @Yaolei
 - 👀 I’m interested in Python、matlab、artificial intelligence
-- 🌱 I’m currently learning neural networks
+- 🌱 I’m currently learning single object tracking
 - 💞️ I’m looking to collaborate on Machine learning project
-- 📫 How to reach me Q812615302
+- 📫 How to reach me yl231@foxmail.com

 <!---
 Sanshi6/Sanshi6 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.